Logarithmic good reduction and the index: Logarithmic good reduction of curves of genus

 \begin{proof} We denote by $m$ the period of $C$ and by $J$ its Jacobian.
-Let $\mathcal{J}$ (resp.\ $\mathcal{C}$) be the minimal sncd model of $J$ (resp.\ $C$) over $R$ with special fibre $\mathcal{J}_s$ (resp.\ $\mathcal{C}_s$).
+Let $\mathcal{J}$ (resp.\ $\mathcal{C}$) be the minimal sncd model of $J$ (resp.\ $C$) over $S$.
 The existence of a $\mathrm{Gal}(K^s/K)$-equivariant isomorphism shows that $H^1(J \times_K K^s,\mathbf{Q}_\ell)$ is also tamely ramified.
-Since $J$ is an elliptic curve, $\mathcal{J}_s$ satisfies Saito's criterion \cite[Theorem 3.11]{Sa}, i.e.\ each component with multiplicity divisible by $p$ is a copy of $\mathbf{P}^1_k$ intersecting exactly two other components, with multiplicities prime to $p$.
-Hence $\mathcal{C}_s$ satisfies the same property: indeed, it is a consequence of \cite[Theorem 6.6]{LLR} that the weighted dual graph of $\mathcal{C}_s$ is obtained by multiplying the corresponding graph for $\mathcal{J}_s$ by the integer $m$, which is prime to $p$ (see Remark \ref{rema:sncdtype} below).
+Since $J$ is an elliptic curve, the special fibre $\mathcal{J}_s$ of $\mathcal{J}$ satisfies Saito's criterion \cite[Theorem 3.11]{Sa}, i.e.\ each component with multiplicity divisible by $p$ is a copy of $\mathbf{P}^1_k$ intersecting exactly two other components, with multiplicities prime to $p$.
+Hence, the special fibre $\mathcal{C}_s$ of $\mathcal{C}$ satisfies the same property: indeed, it is a consequence of \cite[Theorem 6.6]{LLR} that the weighted dual graph of $\mathcal{C}_s$ is obtained by multiplying the weighted dual graph for $\mathcal{J}_s$ by the integer $m$, which is prime to $p$ (see Remark \ref{rema:sncdtype} below).
 This yields the result. \end{proof}

-\begin{rema} We should note that \cite[Theorem 6.6]{LLR} deals with the \emph{types} associated to the minimal regular models instead of the minimal sncd models considered here; however, it is not hard to see that the conclusion of [\emph{loc. cit.}] remains valid for the minimal sncd models and the weighted dual graphs of their special fibres. \end{rema}
+\begin{rema} We should note that \cite[Theorem 6.6]{LLR} deals with the \emph{types} associated with the minimal regular models instead of the minimal sncd models considered here; however, it is not hard to see that the conclusion of [\emph{loc.\,cit.}] remains valid for the minimal sncd models and the weighted dual graphs of their special fibres. \end{rema}

-Hence the only remaining cases of Theorem \ref{genus1theorem} are those where the period $m$ is divisible by $p$.
+Hence, the only remaining cases of Theorem \ref{genus1theorem} are those where $p\mid m$.
 The case where the Jacobian has bad reduction is not difficult either:

 \begin{lemm} Let $C$ be a smooth, proper curve of genus $1$ over $K$ with period divisible by $p$.
 If its Jacobian $J$ has bad reduction, then $C$ does not have logarithmic good reduction. \end{lemm}